Sajaki/wowenhanced/README.md

 Welcome to MangosWeb Enhanced v2.
 This is a Front end/CMS project for Mangos and Trinity.
 This project is a continuation of MangosWeb.
 Credits go to Shasha, Nafe, TGM, Peec and Jimmy06 as they are the Original creaters of mangosweb.
 This is just my version of MangosWeb which is more Uptodate, and has alot more features, and fixes then the old site.

+## Warning

+This version commit and modify your realmd database...
+I'll try to modify this in the future...

--- 1.1 Full Install --
+## 1.1 Full Install

-1.1b Requirements
+### 1.1b Requirements

-Apache with Mysql & PhP support
+* Apache with Mysql & PhP support
-- Apache v2.2.x
+	* Apache v2.2/2.4
-- MySQL 5.0.x
+	* MySQL 5.0.x or higher
-- Php version 5.x
+	* Php version 5.x
-- GD compiled into Php (In windows, enable GD exetension in php.ini file).
+	* GD compiled into Php (In windows, enable GD exetension in php.ini file).

-1.1c How To Update
+### 1.1c Installing The Site

-1. Right click on your MangosWeb Enhanced folder and select "synchronize". -MAKE SURE to backup your realmd database before updating!
+1. **MAKE SURE** to backup your realmd database before updating or installing!
-2. When the window pops up, select "Update" on the right, and select "post pull" (on the right)
-3. Click "pull" at the top of the window.
-4. Check the "/install/sql/updates/" for any new .sql files that need to be installed in your database.

-1.1d Installing The Site

-1. Make sure all files are in the same folder under you "htdocs" or "www" folder
+2. Make sure all files are in the same folder under you "htdocs" or "www" folder
-2. Go -> ".root folder./config/" and remove the ".dist" at the end of all the config files.
+3. Go -> "./config/" and remove the ".dist" at the end of all the config files.
 For ex. config.xml.dist, should look like this -> config.xml
-3. If you want to use the online chat, Remove the ".dist" from the chat config file ("./components/chat/lib/config.php.dist").
+4. If you want to use the online chat, Remove the ".dist" from the chat config file ("./components/chat/lib/config.php.dist").
-4. Go -> ".root foler./install/" and rename the "DISABLE_INSTALLER.php to anything you want.
+5. Go -> "./install/" and rename the `DISABLE_INSTALLER.php`to anything you want.
-5. Open your browser and imput your url to your MangosWeb installer (www.yoursite.com/(path_to_your_MangosWeb)/install/)
+6. Open your browser and imput your url to your MangosWeb installer (www.yoursite.com/(path_to_your_MangosWeb)/install/)
-6. Imput all the requested information like your Emulator, Realm, Character, and World database.
+7. Imput all the requested information like your Emulator, Realm, Character, and World database.
-7. Once at step 2, click on "full install sql injection".
+8. Once at step 2, click on "full install sql injection".
-8. Once you hit step 3, you need to make a super Admin account.
+9. Once you hit step 3, you need to make a super Admin account.
 Once completed, your mainsite is installed!
-9. Now, go back and rename your old DISABLE_INSTALLER.php back to "DISABLE_INSTALLER.php".
+10. Now, go back and rename your old `DISABLE_INSTALLER.php` back to `DISABLE_INSTALLER.php`.
 This prevents people from hacking into your website.
-10. Now its time to configure the Mainsite, open "config/config.xml" MAKE SURE you spend a good amount of time editing the site!
+11. Now its time to configure the Mainsite, open "config/config.xml" MAKE SURE you spend a good amount of time editing the site!
-11. To configure the player map, open "config/playermap_config.php"
+12. To configure the player map, open "config/playermap_config.php"

+### 1.1d How To Update

+1. **MAKE SURE** to backup your realmd database before updating!
+2. Navigate to your MangoWeb Enhanced directory.
+3. type `git pull`
+4. Check the `/install/sql/updates/` for any new .sql files that need to be installed in your database.

--- 1.2 Upgrading From v1 --
+## 1.2 Upgrading From v1

 If you are upgrading from version 1 to version 2 of MangosWeb Enhanced, You need to open "/install/sql/updates/old_v1_updates/" and bring your MangosWeb database up to revision 56.
 Once that is done, run the "/install/sql/updates/upgrade_from_v1.sql" on your realmd database.

-ReadMe

--- 2.1 Setting Up The News via News Module --
+## 2.1 Setting Up The News via News Module

 The news forum IS SETUP ALREADY set up.
 To edit any anything, go: "admin panel -> add/edit news"

 If you leave Default Component to frontpage, topics you post here will appear on the main page.
 Very Blizzlike.

--- 2.2 Setting Up The Vote System --
+## 2.2 Setting Up The Vote System

 1.1 Your server remote access should be turned on (look in your server config file for Ra.Enable).